RoganDawes/P4wnP1_nexmon_additions/README.md

 Probe requests are responded immediately (at least when I get rid of the throttling debug prints to the internal console).

-The main ToDo is to integrate everything into P4wnP1.
+The main ToDo is to integrate everything into P4wnP1.~ ~

+Current version allows sending beacons for seen probes (KARMA LOUD).
+Additionally custom SSIDs could be added for beaconing and both, karma and custom SSIDs, could automatically be removed if no association request is received (user defined timeout).

+Custom and KARMA SSIDs for beaoning are limited to 20, each.
+Probe and association responses are send back without such a limit.

 ## Shout out